-• If this agency is public and it contracts for the confinement of its residents with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) ⋈ Yes ⋈ NA
+If this agency is public and it contracts for the confinement of its residents with private agencies or other entities including other government agencies, has the agency included the entity's obligation to comply with the PREA standards in any new contract or contract renewal signed on or after August 20, 2012?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.) ⊠ Yes □ No □ NA

-■ Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
-(N/A if the agency does not contract with private agencies or other entities for the confinement of residents OR the response to 115.212(a)-1 is "NO".) ☑ Yes □ No □ NA
+Does any new contract or contract renewal signed on or after August 20, 2012 provide for agency contract monitoring to ensure that the contractor is complying with the PREA standards?
+(N/A if the agency does not contract with private agencies or other entities for the confinement of residents.)
+Vestor Yes No NA

-115.212 (c) ■ If the agency has entered into a contract with an entity that fails to comply with the PREA standards, did the agency do so only in emergency circumstances after making all reasonable attempts to find a PREA compliant private agency or other entity to confine residents?
-(N/A if the agency has not entered into a contract with an entity that fails to comply with the PREA standards.) □ Yes □ No ⋈ NA • In such a case, does the agency document its unsuccessful attempts to find an entity in compliance with the standards?
-(N/A if the agency has not entered into a contract with an entity that fails to comply with the PREA standards.) □ Yes □ No ☒ NA Auditor Overall Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) □ Does Not Meet Standard (Requires Corrective Action) EVIDENCE OF COMPLIANCE: The Oklahoma Department of Corrections has eleven contracts with agencies to house inmates.
+- If the agency has entered into a contract with an entity that fails to comply with the PREA standards, did the agency do so only in emergency circumstances after making all reasonable attempts to find a PREA compliant private agency or other entity to confine residents?
+(N/A if the agency has not entered into a contract with an entity that fails to comply with the PREA standards.) □ Yes □ No □ NA - In such a case, does the agency document its unsuccessful attempts to find an entity in compliance with the standards?
+(N/A if the agency has not entered into a contract with an entity that fails to comply with the PREA standards.) □ Yes □ No ⊠ NA

+- Exceeds Standard (Substantially exceeds requirement of standards) Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) - Does Not Meet Standard (Requires Corrective Action)

+The Oklahoma Department of Corrections contracts with several agencies to house inmates.
 I reviewed these contracts in their entirety, the contracts specify that the contractor has to adhere to specific Oklahoma Department of Corrections policies, one being OP-030601 the Oklahoma Prison Rape Elimination Act Policy.

 I further confirmed during interviews that the facilities are monitored for compliance through direct assignment of staff at each facility.
-All contracted facilities were audited during the first auditing cycle, and will be audited during this auditing cycle.
+All contracted facilities were audited during the previous auditing cycle, and will be audited during this auditing cycle.
+The PREA Audit is a requirement of the contract.

 After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency is substantially compliant with the requirements of this standard, and all provisions.

-Standard 115.213: Supervision and monitoring 115.213 (a) ■ Does the agency develop for each facility a staffing plan that provides for adequate levels of staffing and, where applicable, video monitoring, to protect residents against sexual abuse? ☑ Yes □ No
+Standard 115.213: Supervision and monitoring